fluks/download-plenty/README.md

 # Limitations

-Doesn't work when NoScript (maybe some other script blockers too) is enabled.
+The addon doesn't work if fetch is not allowed in NoScript.

 # Screenshots